collegeconnect/CollegeConnect/README.md

 <a href="https://play.google.com/store/apps/details?id=com.college.collegeconnect"><img alt="Get it on Google Play" height="80" src="/Images/google-play-badge.png"></a>

-College Connect is an Android application aimed to be a one stop shop for all the college needs irrespective of college and course.
+College Connect is an Android application aimed to be a one-stop-shop for all the college needs irrespective of college and course.
-It aims to create a helpful plateform for all college students
+It aims to create a helpful platform for all college students.
-It uses Firebase and SQLite to store and display the information to user
+It uses Firebase and SQLite to store and display the information to user.
-The app uses Material UI for an attractive interface (subject to improvement) which attracts user to stay on the app for more time and is available in both Light and Dark mode
+The app uses Material UI for an attractive interface (subject to improvement) which attracts user to stay on the app for more time and is available in both Light and Dark mode.

 This idea was developed for Ideathon held in BVCOE, New Delhi where it was presented to be a college app for BVCOE